json420/degu/doc/tutorial.rst

       concurrent connections without crashing (and without running out of memory) is a much different problem than trying to keep a 10 gigabit local Ethernet connection fully saturated with just a few connections;
-      Degu is being designed for the later, even at the expense of the former
+      Degu is being designed for the latter, even at the expense of the former

     * Modern SSL best-practices, with client cert authentication - one of the big advantages of not trying to be compatible with browsers is we can push